openstack/python-openstackclient/doc/source/man/openstack.rst

 :program:`openstack` recognizes the following global options:

-:option:`--os-auth-plugin` <auth-plugin>
+:option:`--os-cloud` <cloud-name>
+    :program:`openstack` will look for a ``clouds.yaml`` file that contains a cloud configuration to use for authentication.
+See CLOUD CONFIGURATION below for more information.

+:option:`--os-auth-type` <auth-type>
-    The authentication plugin to use when connecting to the Identity service.
+    The authentication plugin type to use when connecting to the Identity service.
     If this option is not set, :program:`openstack` will attempt to guess the authentication method to use based on the other options.
     If this option is set, its version must match :option:`--os-identity-api-version`

 :option:`--os-auth-url` <auth-url>